calvinmetcalf/glowing-hipster/README.md

 glowing-hipster
 ===============
-presentation I'm giving at #avidgeo, the title is what github suggested.
+presentation I'm giving at @ [avidgeo](http://www.avidgeo.com/), the title is what github suggested.